aa-fiu-classes/cnt-4713-web/project-1.md

 * If you are using Windows, read [this article](http://www.sitepoint.com/getting-started-vagrant-windows/) to help yourself set up the environment.

-* The code base contains the basic `Makefile` and two empty files `server.cpp` and `client.cpp`.

-        $ vagrant ssh
-        vagrant@vagrant:~$ cd /vagrant
-        vagrant@vagrant:/vagrant$ ls -a
-        .  ..  client  client.cpp  .git  .gitignore  Makefile  README.md  server  server.cpp  .vagrant  Vagrantfile

-* You are now free to add more files and modify the Makefile to make the `server` and `client` full-fledged implementation.
+* You are now free to add more files and modify the Makefile to make the `server.py` and `client.py` full-fledged implementation.

 ## Submission Requirements